W⁴V STEM Role Models/Advocates

 Buffalo, West Virginia

-Leah Curry is the President of Toyota Motor Manufacturing West Virginia, Inc. (TMMWV) in Buffalo, West Virginia.
-Curry’s responsibilities include overseeing all manufacturing and administrative functions of the manufacturing plant.
+Leah Curry is the previous President of Toyota Motor Manufacturing West Virginia, Inc. (TMMWV) in Buffalo, West Virginia.
+Curry’s responsibilities included overseeing all manufacturing and administrative functions of the manufacturing plant.
 Established in 1996, TMMWV manufactures 4-cylinder engines for the Corolla and V6 engines for the Highlander, Sienna and Lexus RX350.
 In addition, TMMWV manufactures 8-speed automatic transmissions for the Avalon, Lexus ES, Camry and Highlander.
 TMMWV has the capacity to produce more than one million engines and transmissions yearly.

 Curry joined Toyota as a team leader at Toyota Motor Manufacturing West Virginia in 1997.
 During her more than 20-year career at Toyota, she has served as held several manufacturing management positions, including general manager of Assembly and management positions in Body Weld, Stamping, Maintenance, Production Engineering and New Model launch at Toyota Motor Manufacturing Indiana, Inc. (TMMI) in Princeton, Ind.
 Prior to her current position, Curry served as vice president of Manufacturing at TMMI, where she oversaw all manufacturing operations at the plant that produces the Highlander, Sienna and Sequoia.

 In alignment with Toyota’s values of respect for people and continuous improvement, Curry believes in demonstrating servant leadership every day.
 Additionally, she is a proponent of encouraging females to consider STEM-based career paths and is involved in various community initiatives geared toward Pre-K through 12th grade students.